Home › Forums › Ex-gay/reparative/conversion therapy survivor stories › Demons, Pentes, cults, Living Waters

 Sue GModeratorDecember 10, 2018 at 1:40 pmPost count: 14

-- This topic was modified 1 year, 4 months ago by Anthony Venn-Brown.
+- This topic was modified 2 years, 8 months ago by Anthony Venn-Brown OAM.

 Hi Jim, your story is amazing.
 It’s wonderful that you have been able to find inner peace after all those years of silent suffering.
 I identify very much with the “cognitive dissonance” you described.
 All the best in your work with Silent Gays.
 I have sent an email.
 I hope I can help in some way.
 Sue G xJim MarjoramMemberDecember 10, 2018 at 3:22 pmPost count: 2